thu-spmi/CAT/docs/how_to_prepare_large_dataset.md

 **NOTE:**

-The above example is just for easy understanding.
-In practice, webdataset will repeatedly use some `ark` files to make the `ark` files evenly distributed over cards.
-However, because the number of utterances in a dataset may not be exactly divided by 2000 and the number of tar files may not be exactly divided by \#cards, there may have fewer sentences in one (or more) `tar` files than others.
-So fewer than 2000 sentences may be discarded each time.
+The above example is just for ease of understanding.
+In practice, webdataset will re-use some of the `.tar` files to ensure the number of the tar files being evenlt distributed over cards.
+However, because the number of utterances in a dataset may not be exactly divided by 2000, there may have fewer sentences in one (or multiple) `tar` files than others.
+In the worst situation, `2000*(N-1)` utterances are discarded each epoch (N denotes \#GPUs).

 ## References